Flat lay photography is a versatile sub-genre of still life.

 I did it with adhesive tape, in order not to move anything around.
 Voila!

 7. Make Ice Cream

-Maybe you would like to enhance your flat lay with a chalk drawing, making clear the properties of this particular ice cream.
+Maybe you would like to enhance your flat lay with a chalk drawing, specifying the taste of each different scoop.

 Flowers is the first that comes to mind.
 And scattered sweets.
 And all sorts of berries!

 And finally, the trick that makes your flat lay look like levitation.